 As opportunities arise, the county should take advantage of programs or mechanisms for attracting private capital to the area.
 For example, Opportunity Zones (OZ), and related Opportunity Funds, were created as part of the Federal Tax Cuts and Jobs Act of 2017.
-The goal is to encourage long-term investments of private funds in designated low-income areas nationwide.
+The goal is to encourage long-term investments of private funds ininto designated low-income areas nationwide.
 There are four Opportunity Zones in the Embark area.
-Led by the Office of P3/Joint Ventures under the County Executive, Fairfax County should identify investment opportunities consistent with a needs assessment developed with households residing within OZs, to attract capital to the Embark area.
-This could include affordable housing, but also other community amenities such as neighborhood serving retail, childcare, entrepreneur incubators.
+Led by the Office of P3/Joint Ventures under the County Executive, Fairfax County should identify investment opportunities consistent with a needs assessment developed with households residing within OZs, consider the creation of, or support creation of, an Embark Opportunity Fund to attract collect capital to the Embark area.
+This could include and invest it in workforce and affordable housing, but also other community amenities such as neighborhood serving retail, childcare, entrepreneur incubators. in the Embark area.
 Opportunity Zones are but one example of how the county can take advantage of programs that are intended to incentivize private investment in specific geographic areas.
 This recommendation is consistent with the Embark Richmond Highway Corridor Plan, which recommends the evaluation of funding mechanisms as part of its Implementation section.